Emmie Chanika: Life

+She trained and worked as a registered nurse and took work with the Red Cross Blood Transfusion service where she was in time a manager.
+From 1988 the Red Cross began to speak out about human rights.

-A trained registered nurse, Chanika began working in 1992 as human rights groups started to form and agitate for political change in Malawi which at the time suffered under the dictatorship of Hastings Kamuzu Banda.
-Emmie Chanika then founded the Civil Liberties Committee (CILIC), which was established in February 1992 as the first human rights organisation in Malawi.
-Emmie Chanika has been its executive director ever since.
-Under the banner of CILIC Emmie Chanika has been actively involved in the 1993 Referendum and the 1994 general election Civic Education which led to major democratic change and the end of Hastings Kamuzu Banda's dictatorship in Malawi.
+Chanika began working in 1992 as human rights groups started to form and agitate for political change in Malawi which at the time suffered under the dictatorship of Hastings Kamuzu Banda.
+Emmie Chanika then founded the Civil Liberties Committee (CILIC), which was established in February 1992 as the first human rights organization in Malawi.
+Chanika has been its executive director until 2017 when its funding failed.
+Under the banner of CILIC Chanika has been actively involved in the 1993 Referendum and the 1994 general election Civic Education which led to major democratic change and the end of Hastings Kamuzu Banda's dictatorship in Malawi.
 Although a trained registered nurse, Emmie Chanika continued to educate herself and among other qualifications obtained her Master of Science degree in Strategic Planning in 2007.

 In 1995 the first democratic President of Malawi, Bakili Muluzi appointed Chanika to sit on the Mwanza Murders Commission, where former State President Hastings Kamuzu Banda, his right-hand man John Tembo, and confidante Ms. Cecelia Kadzamira were accused of masterminding the assassination of three cabinet ministers and a member of parliament.

 In the years that followed, Emmie Chanika has been a fierce fighter for women and children's rights in a country where male domination is the norm.
 In the face of intimidation, threats and even physical violence she has been a voice for the oppressed women and children.
 Many women and children in distress have found their way to the CILIC offices in Blantyre and have received counselling, legal aid and professional advice.
 Besides promoting democratic values and addressing politically motivated violence Emmie Chanika has also been a pioneer of prison reform in Malawi.